maxim-klenov/vite-portfolio/README.md

 <span align="center">

-  <p>I am a front-end developer based in Moscow, specialising in the creation of user interface and user experience (UI/UX) for web pages.
+  <p>I am a front-end developer based in Tula, specialising in the creation of user interface and user experience (UI/UX) for web pages.
 This is one of my main projects - portfolio.</p>

   [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)